READ OUR TOP TIPS

 By a degree or two.
 For each degree Celsius the thermostat is turned down by, it is estimated that the average household would safe around £75.
 Wearing warm clothes indoors or thermal undergarments makes this easily achievable for most.
 The heating of homes currently emits immense quantities of greenhouse gasses and so targeting that aspect of modern life is a good idea.
-There are several other ways to reduce the need for household heating but knocking a degree or two off the thermostat is probably the simplest to implement.
+There are several other ways to reduce the need for household heating, such as dressing warmly, but knocking a degree or two off the thermostat is very simple to implement.

 Use a time-lock safe

 Much over consumption is due to impulse, spur of the moment decisions, which many people regret in the morning!
 Time-lock safes are now available, such as the kSafe, for well under £100.
 Locking away cash and credit cards once the day’s planned purchases are made until the next morning, or even for a few hours, removes the temptation to impulse buy.
 That £100 purchase will be repaid many many times over in savings for most.

 Writing down daily expenditures in a simple word document makes a surprising difference to how consumption is viewed.
 For one thing, spending (consuming) less than the day/week/month before gives a “buzz” – and without maintaining a spending log this simply isn’t possible.
 Before long savings start to grow exponentially, especially when used together with a time lock safe

 It is the aim of Thermo Stat Down to promote MMGW awareness and solutions, which is desirable.
 Contributing to our cause gives us more power to our elbow, and so will give the donator a “Warm Glow” at knowing they’re helping out.
 Also, investing in us will strengthen the tips and advice we provide in the donators mind, as they’ve made an actual financial investment, and should therefore help the investor save more money still.